diacode/diacode-website/source/blog/2016-02-16-trello-clone-with-phoenix-and-react-pt-10.html.markdown

 > state, execute code asynchronously and so on.

-Imagine it as a small process running in our server with a map containing the list of connected users ids per board.
+Imagine it as a small process running in our server with a map containing the list of connected user ids per board.
 Something like this:

 ```elixir
 %{